rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 fmt.Println(A.SubsetOf(B)) // false
 ```

 Mission accomplished!
-Due to that, we had implemented the basic set operations
+Due to that, we have implemented the basic set operations
 supported for sets as an abstract data type.
 All the code for this
 implementation can be found in this
 [gist](https://gist.github.com/rodmoioliveira/65281facd4117c37957a2373c5323892).